ericevanthomas/touchy-hugo/exampleSite/content/post/grenada.md

 ### Grenada Impressions

 <span class="impressions">Frogs singing at dusk.
-Prickly heat swirling her belly button.
-Leon discovers water shimmering.
+Warmth everywhere, the sun and the people.
+Leon learns to swim.
 Floating on back, looking at clouds.
-Weekend quarantine.
-Daiquiri.
+Mandatory weekend quarantines in September.
+Lime daiquiris.
 Sweat dripping under N95.
 Roti skins tucked in the fridge.
-Solving mysteries with Frank and Susan.
-Roar of the car mechanic.
-Beach closes at morning snack.
+Getting boat ready.
+Solving mysteries with Frank and Susan, our AirBnB hosts.
+Roar from the neighboring car mechanic.
+Beach closes early.
 Whistles blowing.
-Outdoor dining tables upside down.
-No see ums searching.
+Grand Anse Beach.
+Fisherman on Hog Island.
+Michael Jackson and reggae on the radio.
+Outdoor dining tables turned upside down as a COVID precaution.
+Wild, overgrown cemeteries nestled between hills.
+Graves being dug.
+No see ums biting.
 Good afternoon, good night.
 Potty training Margot.
-Dog friend nestles between wheels..
-Hello, goat.
+Dog friend hides between the wheels of our car.
+Always searching for and buying water.
 Driving near the edge.
-Missing playgrounds.</span>
+Missing playgrounds.
+Schools of silver fish shimmering.
+Move onto the boat.</span>

 <br>